 - Exercising or moving every day will change your fitness levels

-- Change one thing about your eating habits every day will change your healthy and your energy levels
+- Change one thing about your eating habits every day will change your health and your energy levels

 - Reading 10 pages of a lively, interesting blog like mine 😉 will help to grow your thoughts and encourage a positive mindset.